-The symptoms of MS vary between individuals and the day to day expression of the condition can likewise differ considerably.
-With unpredictable symptoms, it’s not always easy to anticipate how your loved one may feel, and this can make planning a challenge.
-However, having routines wherever possible can help retain some structure and make managing each day a little easier.
+The symptoms of MS vary between individuals, and the day-to-day expression of the condition can likewise differ considerably.
+With unpredictable symptoms, it’s not always easy to anticipate how your loved one may feel, making planning a challenge.
+However, having routines wherever possible can help retain some structure, quality of life and make managing each day a little easier.

-It’s essential to gain a deeper understanding of MS and its symptoms.
-By increasing your knowledge of the condition, you will have more of an idea as to what your loved one is experiencing.
+It’s essential to gain a deeper understanding of the lifelong condition that is MS and its symptoms.
+By increasing your knowledge of the condition, you will have more of an idea of what your loved one is experiencing.

-There is a range of emotions that your loved one or family member may experience when living with a chronic illness such as multiple sclerosis, and it doesn’t always follow a linear pattern.
+Your loved one or family member may experience a wide range of emotions when living with a chronic illness such as multiple sclerosis, and it doesn’t always follow a linear pattern.

 Your friend, partner or family member may find themselves grieving for the life they used to have.
 They may be in denial over their condition, experience anger and resentment, feel fearful and anxious, or a combination of the above.

 Working towards acceptance of any chronic illness is not easy, and mental health can often be negatively impacted along the way, with mood swings and stress, anxiety and depression.
 It’s helpful to acknowledge and not underestimate the emotional challenges they may face alongside the physical ones.

 Day-to-day mobility challenges

 Fatigue, general muscle weakness, muscle stiffness and feeling off-balance can all make day-to-day activities and regular exercise challenging for your loved one.
 Thankfully, there are certain adaptations for home life that can help, such as bath seats, mobility aids, and grab rails.